fenok/react-router-typesafe-routes/README.md

 ##### Third-party validation libraries

 You can use Zod and Yup out-of-box, and you should be able to integrate any third-party validation library via the `type()` helper.
-See [Advanced Examples](#advanced-examples).
+See [Advanced examples](#advanced-examples).

 Gotchas: